scottdhughes/PAMP-WATCH-PXI/README.md

 - **PXI = 0**: Neutral stress (average historical conditions)
 - **PXI > 0**: Elevated stress (above historical average)
 - **PXI < 0**: Subdued stress (below historical average)

+> The dashboard shows both the real-time composite PXI and the daily k-means regime label.
+The clustering job only runs once per day, so the "Market Regime" banner may lag the live composite for a few hours after large moves.

 ### Calculation